serdeliverance/blog/_drafts/building-microservices-review.md

 # Intro

+In this post we are going to review [Building Microservices](https://www.amazon.com/Building-Microservices-Designing-Fine-Grained-Systems/dp/1491950358) by `Sam Newman`.
+This is an awesome book about `Microservice Architecture` that gives you a lot of advice about microservices implementation, what is the motivation behind it and why it is not just a tech thing but also a cultural way of improving delivering.

 # Who is audience of this book?

 I think this book is a must read for any software developer, tech lead and architect involved in the delivery of value through the creation of software.
 It does not matter if you are working on a monolith or using microservices, this book gives you lot of insights based on the broad and real world experience the author has on this field.